 How many days/weeks/months will the entire project take?

-Do you want all learning tasks to be visible to your learner immediately or will they be released step by step?
-(This is important for activating the project later!)
+Do you want all learning tasks to be visible to your learners straight away, or do you want them to be unlocked bit by bit?
+(This is important when setting up the project!)

 Step 2 - Create learning tasks